 The UK Chaplains’ Research Digest is a good place for College members to explore interesting new research.
 While being far from a comprehensive round up, it offers links to relevant research articles, as well as interviews and reviews that can help build research literacy.

 The UK Wide Research First Digital Journal Club, which the college is pleased to support, is another way for colleagues to explore relevant new research.
-Scroll down for links to past articles discussed in the Club, together with video introductions that could stimulate research related discussions among local teams.
+Below, you will find links to articles previously discussed in the Club, together with video introductions to articles that could stimulate research-related discussions among local teams.

-- Summer 2022 issue of UK Chaplains’ Research Digest (PDF) LATEST ISSUE
+- Autumn 2022 issue of UK Chaplains’ Research Digest (PDF) LATEST ISSUE

 - Spring 2022 issue of UK Chaplains’ Research Digest (PDF)